[id] = OpenVideo(id, filename$[, table])

 idto it.
 If you pass Nil in

-OpenVideo()will automatically choose a vacant identifier and return it.
+OpenVideo()will automatically choose an identifier and return it.
 The video file specified in

 filename$will be opened and prepared for playback.
 Video playback is always done directly from disk which means that